jtang766/Moon/art/index.md

 ## Thank you for your interest in my art and visiting my online portfolio.

-After a evening out, a fellow friend was surprised that I don’t showcase my art outside of Instagram.
+After an evening out, a friend was surprised that I don't showcase my art outside of Instagram.
 So here it is, a small modest gallery of crafty projects that I have done over the past few years.
 I hope that viewers can get a sense of my style.
-I am always opened to feedback and love hearing about other creative viewpoints.
-Please feel free to send me your honest opinion and any customization you may want.
-Practicing creativity is not something I will stop doing and  I am honored to have the support of many family and friends in having my art put in use.
+I am always open to feedback and love hearing about other creative viewpoints.
+Please feel free to send me your honest opinion and any customisation you may want.
+Practicing creativity is not something I will stop doing and I am honoured to have the support of my family and friends in having my art put in use.

 Janice